cstodor/Angular-Lightning-Slider/README.md

 4. Build the App for both Client and Server, by running `npm run build-client-and-server`from your terminal
 5. Run the App with `node public/server`
 6. Open your browser, and navigate to: `localhost:3000` Enjoy!

+## Image Sources
+Images are loaded from https://unsplash.com/ using the Unsplash API (https://unsplash.com/developers)

+You can change the API endpoint from the `constants.ts`, located at `server/constants.ts`.
+Make sure that you re-build the server after adding your API credentials with: `tsc -p ./tsconfig.server.json`

 # Developement